- An IRB or IACUC application must be submitted PRIOR to the grant application submission and evidence of submission must be provided.

-- If it is believed that the project does not require IRB approval, a “QI versus Research Form” must be submitted prior to the grant application.
-Evidence of submission must be provided by the IRB analyst.
+- If it is believed that the project does not require IRB approval, evidence of this must be provided from the IRB.

 Selection and Award Process:

-- Applicants must submit a pre-application by the deadline and meet with the Research Educator to discuss the project before the final application is due.
+- Applicants must submit an idea submission form by the deadline and meet with the Research Educator to discuss the project before the final application is due.

 - All written applications will be scored by at least two committee members and the authors with the highest scores will be invited to do an oral presentation of their proposal before the committee.